Police seek why 72-year-old gunman shot up LA dance hall

 MONTEREY PARK, Calif.
-(AP) — The search for the motive behind the shooting massacre at a Los Angeles-area ballroom dance hall led police to a mobile home community as they probed the past of the 72-year-old suspect Monday and his relationship to the club.
+(AP) — The search for the motive behind the shooting massacre that killed 11 people at a Los Angeles-area dance hall led police to a mobile home community as they probed the past of the 72-year-old suspect Monday and his relationship to the ballroom.

+Sheriff’s deputies from Los Angeles County searched the home in a gated senior community where Huu Can Tran lived in the town of Hemet, an hour’s drive from the scene of the crime in Monterey Park, Hemet police spokesperson Alan Reyes told The Associated Press.

+Monterey Park Police Chief Scott Wiese said he wasn't aware of the search results or if Tran, who died of a self-inflicted gunshot wound, left behind any note indicating what drove him to shoot up the dance hall.

-Meanwhile, the death toll rose to 11 after health officials announced that one of the 10 people who were wounded had died.
+The death toll rose to 11 Monday after health officials announced that one of the 10 people wounded had died, the LA County Department of Health Services said.

-All but one of the victims were 60 or older, according to information released Monday by the Los Angeles coroner’s office providing the first identifications.
+Officials did not disclose any information about the 11th fatality, but all except one of the others were 60 or older, according to information released Monday by the Los Angeles coroner’s office providing the first identifications.

 My Nhan, 65, and Lilian Li, 63, were the first two women named.
 Two other women were in their 60s, and one was in her 50s.
 Three men were in their 70s, and two in their 60s were also killed.